MehdiK/MaintainableUiTesting/readme.md

 	registerPage.Email = "chunkylover53@aol.com";

 where `registerPage` is an instance of the [RegisterPage](https://github.com/MehdiK/MaintainableUiTesting/blob/master/src/MvcMusicStore.FunctionalTests/PageObjects/RegisterPage.cs).
+A checkbox on the page becomes a bool property on the Page Object and ticking and untickying the checkbox is just a matter of setting that boolean property to true or false.
 Likewise a link on the web page becomes a method on the Page Object and clicking the link turns into calling the method on the Page Object.
 So instead of

     driver.FindElement(By.LinkText("Admin")).Click();